ThePaleBlueDot405/mpdte-college-predictor/README.md

 I got tired of manually searching through large MPDTE cutoff PDFs during counselling.

-I wanted a way to import the PDFs, search all colleges instantly, and estimate my chances based on rank and category.
+I wanted a way to import the PDFs, search all colleges instantly, and understand my options based on rank and category — without any hand-wavy percentages.

 After building it for myself, I decided to share it publicly in case it helps other MP engineering aspirants.